pghmakers/drwerderitch.github.io/about.md

 Making for Education

 ## More Information
-10+ years of education experience, in and out of schools.
+Hands-on-learning in and out of schools

 ## Media